ImagingDataCommons/idc-sm-annotations-conversion/README.md

 # IDC Annotation Conversion

-Python project for converting various pathology annotations into format for ingestion into the Imaging Data Commons.
+Python project for converting various pathology annotations into DICOM format for ingestion into the Imaging Data Commons.

 The code in this repository is currently under development.